FanShlepok/chat/README.md

 # WebRTC Chat

-This project provides a minimal WebRTC text and voice chat using React and Node.js.
-It can be run locally using Docker Compose.
+This project provides a simple chat interface styled with Tailwind CSS.
+It includes mock channels and messages plus a button to toggle voice status.
+The app runs locally using Node.js and Docker Compose.

 ## Structure